storybookjs/react-native/app/react-native/readme.md

 ));
 ```

-Other ondevice supported addons are addon-ondevice-backgrounds and addon-ondevice-notes.
-More documentation for that coming soon.

 # Other ways to render storybook

+In the getting started guide we suggest that you override you change the default export to be the storybook UI, this might not be what you want depending on how you are using storybook.

 There are a few options on how you can make the storybook render in your app so it's up to you to decide which works best for your project.

-The example in the "getting started" section means that any existing app no longer renders because we hijacked the index.js file to export the storybook ui.
-There are some other options you can use if want to mix your app and storybook together
+## Run storybook as a separate app/component library

+Using the approach from the getting started setup you can make an app that just displays your storybook and then you could use this app to share your component library.
+Then you can export all your components from somewhere within the project and use the project as a component library/package.

 ## Optionally run storybook or your app